Trump hosted Holocaust denier at Mar-a-Lago estate during visit with Kanye West, a week after announcing 2024 run

 Fuentes, West said in the Twitter video, "is actually a loyalist" to Trump, unlike others who he said abandoned the former president after the 2020 election.

 In a text message conversation tweeted by West on Thursday, he and Fuentes said they both met with the former president.
-A source confirmed to CNN Trump's dinner with Fuentes and West, who became engulfed in controversy after repeating antisemitic conspiracy theories and making other offensive claims during an appearance on a podcast in October.
+A source familiar with the dinner confirmed to CNN that Trump on Tuesday met with Fuentes and West, who became engulfed in controversy after repeating antisemitic conspiracy theories and making other offensive claims during an appearance on a podcast in October.

+The source said that Fuentes was a guest of West, who attended the dinner along with Karen Giorno, who ran Trump's 2016 Florida campaign, and another unidentified man.
+The group feasted on a Thanksgiving dinner for roughly two hours at Trump's outdoor patio table.

+Trump was engaged with Fuentes and found him "very interesting," the source said, particularly Fuentes' abilities to rattle off statistics and data, and his familiarity with Trump world.

 Trump acknowledged the dinner in a post on Truth Social Friday stating: "This past week, Kanye West called me to have dinner at Mar-a-Lago.
 Shortly thereafter, he unexpectedly showed up with three of his friends, whom I knew nothing about.
 We had dinner on Tuesday evening with many members present on the back patio.
 The dinner was quick and uneventful.
 They then left for the airport."

-Note: This story has been updated with new reporting about the dinner.